-Asthma is often difficult to diagnose in infants (less than 1 year of age) and requires other diagnoses (e.g. congenital airway abnormalities, heart defects) to be excluded properly first.
-However, in older children, the disease can often be diagnosed based on your child’s medical history and physical examination.
+It is unusual to diagnose asthma in infants (less than 1 year of age) as other more serious diagnoses (e.g. congenital airway abnormalities, heart defects) need to be properly excluded first.
+However, in older children, asthma can be more easily picked up by your child’s paediatrician based on your child’s medical history and physical examination.

-During the physical examination, the doctor will examine your child’s heart and lungs, and assess other aspects of his well-being such as growth, development and nutritional status.
+Your child’s paediatrician will need to examine your child’s respiratory and cardiovascular system, and assess other aspects of his well-being such as growth, development and nutritional status.

 There are two main groups of asthma medicine, relievers and controllers/preventers.

-Medicines that work rapidly to open up the narrowed air passages during an asthma attack.
-They provide quick relief of asthma symptoms and enable your child to breathe better.
-They are used for short periods only when needed, such as during asthma attacks or when the asthma is uncontrolled and causing significant symptoms affecting sleep or play.
+Relievers work quickly to open up airways during an asthma attack, thus allowing your child to reverse his/her breathing difficulties or bad cough.
+They are to be used only for short periods when needed, such as during asthma attacks or when the asthma is uncontrolled and causing significant symptoms affecting sleep or play.
 It is incorrect and unsafe to rely completely on regular usage of these relievers, and patients often get confused about its role as a reliever (thinking that it is the cure for their asthma).

-Medicines that work gradually to control the chronic inflammation in the air passages, making them less hyper-responsive (sensitive) to triggers, thus targeting the underlying disease process in asthma.
-These medicines MUST be used daily (regardless of whether the child is having symptoms/attacks or not) if prescribed by the doctor and should only be stopped/reduced when advised by the doctor.
-The period of treatment for each child prescribed with controllers/preventer medicines can range from many months to years, depending on the response and control of your child’s asthma.
-It is incorrect and unsafe to stop the controllers/preventers on your own because it may result worsening of the asthma control, causing more frequent and severe attacks/symptoms.
-Patients also often get confused about its role as a controller/preventer (thinking that they do not work, because they do not get immediate symptom relief from it).
+Controllers/preventers are slower acting medicines which control the chronic airway inflammation, making them less sensitive to triggers, thus targeting the underlying disease process in asthma.
+These medicines MUST be used every single day (regardless of whether the child is having symptoms or an attack or not) if prescribed by the doctor and should only be stopped or reduced when advised by the doctor.
+The period of treatment can range from many months to years, depending on your child’s response.
+It is incorrect and unsafe to stop the controllers/preventers on your own because it may result worsening of the asthma control, causing more frequent and severe attacks or symptoms.
+Patients also often get confused about its role as a controller/preventer (thinking that they do not work, because they do not get immediate symptomatic relief from them).

 All children with asthma will be prescribed with a reliever medicine for use during asthma attacks or when the asthma symptoms are not controlled.
 Many children whose asthma is not well controlled may need to use a controller/preventer medicine daily.
-The doctor will be able to assess and advise if your child needs to use a controller/preventer medicine daily.
 It is of paramount importance to be strictly compliant with the controller/preventer prescribed.

 During acute asthma attacks, there are other medications that are commonly prescribed, including a short course (3-5 days) of oral steroids to help reduce the severe airway inflammation during attacks.
 These must be completed according to the prescription.
 A short course of oral steroids does not cause long-term side effects and does not need to be tailed down.
 Your child’s usual controllers/preventers does not help during acute asthma attacks – its role is more for achieving longer-term control.